Overview – AAD Sync Cycle

 If you want to find more details please visit the attached tech net article from Microsoft for more details.

-If you want to find more details out on how AAD Connect please check out my other blog posts.
+Also, if you want to find more details out on how AAD Connect please check out my other blog posts.
+Furthermore being from a consultant in this area.
+Shortly, I am hoping to have numerous blog posts on the AAD Connect subject and Transformation rules.